Tsukihimates/Tsukihime-Translation/tools/patcher/README.md

 this wonderful swiss army knife tool extracts and rebuilds .mrg files.

-Then, for Linux, download compressonatorcli into the **compressonator** folder: https://github.com/GPUOpen-Tools/compressonator/releases/tag/V4.2.5185 - this tools builds .dds files from .png files to be inserted.
+Then, for Linux, download compressonatorcli into the **compressonator** folder: https://github.com/GPUOpen-Tools/compressonator/releases/tag/V4.2.5185 - this tools builds .dds files from .png files to be inserted. **ALSO**, edit the compressonatorcli script and remove the first empty line before ``#!/bin/bash``.

 For Windows, just install the CompressonatorCLI software, this script uses the default install path.

 ## 2. Move the allui